econnet/econ/plan.rst

 The ownership of many `legal entity types`_ is established at the beginning with no change during the growth of a company.
-Every new employee's contribution to the value of the company (profit per employee, intellectual property, structural value,...) is claimed by the same owners, basically all accumulated `economic value`_ of the company.
+Every new employee's contribution to the value of the company is claimed by the same owners:

+- profit per employee
+- intellectual property
+- structural value (internal and market)
+- ...

+Basically all accumulated `economic value`_ of the company is claimed by the same owners.

 Wealth `grows exponentially`_
 by averaging `compound interest`_ (stochastic model: `geometric brownian motion`_).